 Research and development.
 Research and development expenses increased from \$27.6 million for the six months ended June 30, 2003 to \$39.3 million for the six months ended June 30, 2004.
-External research and development expenses increased from \$4.7 million for the six months ended

-June 30, 2003 to \$13.2 million for the six months ended June 30, 2004.
-This increase resulted primarily from an increase of \$4.7 million in external development expenses for telavancin and TD-6301, and a \$3.8 million increase in external research and development expenses for the other development and discovery programs.
-Employee-related expenses increased from \$13.3 million for the six months ended June 30, 2003 to \$16.5 million for the six months ended June 30, 2004.
-This increase was due to the forgiveness of an executive loan of \$1.0 million and related income and employment taxes of \$804,000 in June 2004, and higher salary and benefits costs in the six months ended June 30, 2004 compared with the same period in the prior year.
-Facilities, depreciation and other allocated expenses were unchanged at \$9.5 million for the six months ended June 30, 2003 and 2004.
+Outside development expenses related to preclinical, clinical and manufacturing activities for telavancin and TD-6301 increased \$4.7 million from the six months ended June 30, 2003, compared with the six months ended June 30, 2004.
+Expenses for preclinical studies and manufactured preclinical supplies for the other development and discovery programs increased \$3.7 million from the six months ended June 30, 2003, compared with the six months ended June 30, 2004.
+In addition, employee-related expenses increased \$3.2 million from the six months ended June 30, 2003 as compared to the six months ended June 30, 2004 due to the forgiveness of an executive loan of \$1.0 million and related income and employment taxes of \$804,000 in June 2004, and higher salary and benefits costs in the six months ended June 30, 2004 compared with the same period in the prior year.